 How to gain access to the System folder on your Mac?

-In this article, we look at how to access the System folder and what you can modify within System Preferences, which is not hidden and contains valuable tools and ways to make changes within your Mac.
+In this article, we look at how to access the System folder and what you can modify within System Settings, which is not hidden and contains valuable tools and ways to make changes within your Mac.

 How to access the System folder